The most expensive wine collections that have gone under the hammer

 In March 2019, Sotheby’s created another milestone when it sold a collection of 16,889 expensive wines at the Tran-scend-ent Wines auction in Hong Kong.
 The valuable collection belonged to a private wine enthusiast who remains unnamed and consisted of a range of fine wines such as Grand Cru Burgundies and first-growth Bordeaux.

 The collection was sold over a three-day auction featuring 275 lots of Domaine de la Romanee-Conti spanning over 50 years.
 Luxury Bordeaux wines included La Mission Haut-Brion 1945 and Chateau Lafite Rothschild 1961.
-According to the South China Morning Post, the top lot had 12 bottles of the Domaine de la Romanee-Conti 1990, which pooled in USD 348,000 (INR 2 crore approx.).
+According to the South China Morning Post, the top lot had 12 bottles of the Domaine de la Romanee-Conti 1990, which pooled in USD 348,000.

-Such was the success of the sale that it beat the previous record held by the sale of William Koch’s collection by nearly USD 8 million (INR 66 crore approx.) and surpassed estimates by almost USD 4 million (INR 33 crore approx.).
+Such was the success of the sale that it beat the previous record held by the sale of William Koch’s collection by nearly USD 8 million and surpassed estimates by almost USD 4 million.

 Henri Jayer’s wine collection